 - Ribbon, washi tape, or stickers for decorating

 Note: I’ve linked to most of these products on Amazon for your convenience, however, you may find better deals at Michael’s with a coupon or at T.J.
-Maxx or HomeGoods.
+Maxx, HomeGoods, or Hobby Lobby.

 One rainy afternoon I gave my 4 year old some of the homemade play dough (I’m holding out on the gift kit until at least after Thanksgiving) and she played with it – I kid you not – for 2 whole hours!